 Infrastructure and capital improvement projects include boat accesses, docks, roads, parking areas, office and storage buildings, fish hatcheries, fishing lakes and ponds, nature centers, shooting ranges, trails, wetlands and other projects.
-The division provides engineering and architectural designs that apply sound engineering principles to the design of conservation projects and public use facilities that are in harmony with the environment and to enhance the enjoyment of Missouri's natural resources.
-The division provides land surveying; ongoing renovation, repair and maintenance; and facility maintenance, including grounds maintenance, grading of parking areas and entry roads, cleaning boat ramps and maintenance of privies, boat docks and other infrastructure.
+The division provides engineering and architectural designs that apply sound engineering principles to the design of conservation projects and public-use facilities that are in harmony with the environment and enhance the enjoyment of Missouri's natural resources.
+The division provides: land surveying; ongoing renovation, repair and maintenance; facility maintenance, including grounds maintenance, grading of parking areas and entry roads, cleaning boat ramps and maintenance of privies, boat docks and other infrastructure; and coordinates and obtains regulatory environmental permits and cultural clearances for construction and management activities involving soil disturbance on public lands owned and managed by the department.

-The division also administers the department's County Aid Road Trust Fund (CART) program that assists county and other governmental units with road maintenance to ensure public access is available to department areas.
+The division also administers the department's County Aid Road Trust Fund (CART) program that assists county and other governmental units with